ELanning/TechnicalCompetencyEval/README.md

 - When do you prefer fail-fast over robust error handling?
 - Should assertions be left in production code?
 Why or why not?
-- What's the difference between absraction versus anticipating abstraction?
+- What's the difference between abstraction versus anticipating abstraction?
 - When is it appropriate to use a 3rd party library versus writing it yourself?
 - What are your favorite books on Software Development, if any?
 Why?
 - What are your thoughts on inheritance for code reuse?